 News & updates

-- The Fall 2019 MAGIC and Aphasia Reading Club are re-starting after a short August hiatus.
+- The Fall 2019 MAGIC and Aphasia Reading Club are in full swing.
 These groups support clients with aphasia and other communication disorders caused by neurologic injury or disease.
 See the fall meeting schedules or contact Jocelen Hamilton for details.